Using FusionAuth on Docker

 Accessing the Host Machine

 This is typically only an issue when FusionAuth is accessing resources outside of the Docker network to, for example, send email or request a webhook.
-If a Rails application is running locally on a Mac and you want FusionAuth, running in Docker, to send a webhook payload to it, localhost won’t work.
+For example, if an application is running locally and you want FusionAuth, running in Docker, to send a webhook payload to it, configuring FusionAuth to send the webhook to localhost won’t work. localhost in the Docker container refers to the Docker container itself, not the host machine.

 In this situation, do one of the following:

-Modifying FusionAuth to use other Docker networking schemes such as host may work, but isn’t fully tested or supported.
+Modifying the FusionAuth service in docker-compose.yml to use other Docker networking schemes such as host may work, but isn’t fully tested or supported.

 Elasticsearch Production Deployment Configuration